pudeIko/piva/docs/source/plottool.rst

 ^^^^^^^^^^^^^^^

 Helps to adjust and personalize appearance of the imported curves.
-All changes made in this tab are performed on a curve currently selected in **Curves** list.
+All changes made in this tab are performed on a curve currently selected in the **Curves** list.

 .. figure:: ../img/plottool-up-edit_curves.png